Brian-Samson01/requirement-analysis/README.md

 ✅ Summary

 These five activities collectively help ensure that software requirements are complete, correct, and aligned with user expectations — setting the foundation for a successful software development project.

+🧩 Types of Requirements

+In software engineering, requirements are broadly categorized into Functional and Non-functional Requirements.
+Both types are essential to ensure the system operates correctly and meets user expectations.
+Below is an explanation and examples based on the Booking Management System case study.

+⚙️ 1.
+Functional Requirements

+Functional requirements describe what the system should do — the specific behaviors, features, and functions that define how users interact with the system.
+They define inputs, outputs, and processes necessary to meet user and business needs.

+Examples for the Booking Management System:

+✅ Users should be able to search for available properties based on date, location, and price range.

+✅ The system should allow users to create an account, log in, and log out securely.

+✅ Users should be able to book a property and receive a confirmation email with booking details.

+✅ The system should allow property owners to list, edit, and delete their property details.

+✅ Administrators should be able to approve, suspend, or remove property listings.

+✅ The system should generate booking invoices and allow users to view booking history.

+Functional requirements ensure that the core operations of the booking system function as intended.

+🧠 2.
+Non-functional Requirements

+Non-functional requirements describe how the system performs rather than what it does.
+They define the quality attributes of the system, such as performance, usability, security, and reliability.

+Examples for the Booking Management System:

+⚡ The system should be able to handle up to 1,000 concurrent users without performance degradation.

+🔒 All sensitive user data (e.g., passwords, payment details) should be encrypted using industry standards.

+⏱️ The system should ensure that search results are displayed within 3 seconds.

+🧭 The interface should be responsive and accessible, supporting both desktop and mobile devices.

+🕒 The system should have 99.9% uptime availability to ensure continuous service.

+🧩 The application should be scalable, allowing for easy integration of additional modules (e.g., reviews, loyalty programs).

+Non-functional requirements ensure the overall quality, security, and performance of the booking management system.

+✅ Summary

+Functional requirements define what the system does, while non-functional requirements define how well it performs.
+Both are crucial for building a robust, user-friendly, and efficient booking management system.